Skjervøy Municipality: Geography

 The island municipality is surrounded by the Norwegian Sea to the north, Ullsfjorden to the west, Lyngenfjorden to the southwest, Reisafjorden to the southeast, and Kvænangen fjord to the east.
 The municipality consists of several islands, the major one being Arnøya, with the villages of Årviksand, Akkarvik, and Arnøyhamn.
 Most people, however, live on the relatively small island of Skjervøya, where more than 2,316 people live in the central village of Skjervøy with its sheltered harbour.
 The other islands include Haukøya, Kågen, Laukøya, Vorterøya, and the northern half of Uløya.
 Kågen and Skjervøya are connected by the Skjervøy Bridge.
 Kågen is connected to the mainland by the Maursund Tunnel.
+The highest point in the municipality is the 1229.58 m tall mountain Store Kågtinden on the island of Kågen.

 Climate

 Skjervøy has continental subarctic climate.
 The Köppen Climate Classification subtype for this climate is "Dfc".
 The Norwegian Meteorological Institute has been operating a weather station in Skjervøy since 1936.

 Transportation

 The Hurtigruten (coastal cruise and cargo ship service) stops at the village of Skjervøy.
 There is also a scheduled express ferry operated by Boreal Transport Nord AS with intermediate stops between the village of Skjervøy and the city of Tromsø.
 The undersea Maursund Tunnel connects this island with the mainland to the south.
 There are also ferry connections between the islands of Arnøya and Laukøya offered by both Boreal Transport Nord AS and Torghatten Nord AS.
 Sørkjosen Airport offers flights to Tromsø and several destinations in Finnmark.